 - When a course is repeated where a D or F grade was earned, only the higher of the two grades will count in the computation of the G.P.A.
 The course and grade of D or F will, however, remain on the student’s academic record.

-E. REQUEST FOR A GRADE CHANGE
+E. CHANGING A RECORDED GRADE

 F. MID-TERM GRADING